 School zones are put in place to ensure the safety of children in and around schools.
 While class is in session, drivers are responsible for maintaining safety and awareness on the streets surrounding schools.
 All children should be able to walk or bike to and from class without fear of being hit by passing vehicles.
 As drivers, we must not be careless around school zones.
-We must understand the traffic laws for these locations and follow them at all times.
+We must respect every school zone speed limit and understand the traffic laws for these locations.
+We must follow them at all times, too.

 Below are some of the universal regulations regarding school zones and some tips for keeping the kiddos safe if your morning commute happens to pass a school: